vogelfenx/space-image-telegram-bot/README.md

     ```

 3. Generate NASA API key
-    This module works with NASA API, which requires a API key.
+    This module works with NASA API, which requires an API key.
-    To generate a API key follow the instructions in the official NASA documentation [page](https://api.nasa.gov/).
+    To generate an API key follow the instructions in the official NASA documentation [page](https://api.nasa.gov/).

     Finally, place the key in the `.secrets` file like:
     ```